Surfers Paradise, Gold Coast, Queensland © Destination Gold Coast

 Day 1: Soak up the sun on Main Beach

 Hire a cruiser bike from Beach Bikes to explore the Gold Coast's string of beachside neighbourhoods.
 From Surfers Paradise it's a 20-minute ride north to Main Beach.
 Stop for a swim or book a surf lesson with Get Wet Surf School.
 Main Beach is popular among local surfers for its open surf break.
 Afterwards wander down Tedder Avenue, home to cafés, restaurants and boutiques.
-Refuel with a typical Australian breakfast and coffee at Beaches Off Tedder or Lark Café.
+Refuel with a typical Australian breakfast and coffee at Lark Café.

 Day 2: Head to the theme parks for thrills and spills